mdranger/moac-keyring/README.md

 ```

 You must return a valid signed ethereumjs-tx (https://github.com/ethereumjs/ethereumjs-tx) object when complete, it can be the same transaction you received.

+For MOAC project, this changed to return a HEX string instead of the object.

 ### signMessage(address, data)